dmggh/jwst/docs/new_developer.rst

 ---------------------------------------------------------------------------------------

+CRDS command line tools

-The following CRDS tools are available on the command line:
+The following CRDS tools are available on the command line.
+The names below describe CRDS Python package structure (or virtual structure).
+For example, the program corresponding to the:

+    crds.bestrefs

+package is run using a command line wrapper as:

+    crds bestrefs ....

-1. crds.bestrefs
+1. crds.bestrefs    (used by server repro and HST pipeline)

 is the HST tool for updating dataset file headers with best references.
 Additionally this tool is equipped to do regression testing or